ericwbailey/ericwbailey.website/source/published/on-inclusive-personas-and-inclusive-user-research.md

 There are multiple things to watch out for here:

-### Outcomes, not methods
+### 1. Outcomes, not methods

 First is that **assistive technology is a means, and not an end**.

-This was touched on previously, but someone who operates a [mouth stick](https://webaim.org/articles/motor/assistive#mouthstick) isn’t using it for the sake of using it.
+This fact was touched on previously, but someone who operates a [mouth stick](https://webaim.org/articles/motor/assistive#mouthstick) isn’t using it for the sake of using it.
 They’re **attempting to achieve an outcome,** powered by extrinsic and intrinsic motivating factors.

 > An example of this is creating targeted “accessibility” features for the sake of feature creation.
 On-site text size controls are a good example of this, as they often don’t scale to the size people actually require, or interfere with their existing browser or operating system text size settings.

-### More than one or none
+### 2. More than one or none

 Second is that some disabled people [use more than one form of assistive technology](https://ashleemboyer.com/blog/disability-is-not-a-single-selection-field), both concurrently and switching them in and out as needed.